Simran-Gosai/Technical-Interview-Questions/README.md

 • any 5 Linux commands
 • collections framework?
 Give all collections in java and their methods
 • Qs on Android if you've worked on it

+*Additional questions
+Questions on problem solving, maths and situational questions